 We have continued to engage with users and held focus groups to understand this user need further and to develop a clear understanding of the different concepts.
 We held a stakeholder update meeting in June 2017 and two stakeholder workshops, one in August 2016 and one in September 2017.

-The workshops presented a consistent data need for a trans population count, including individuals of all ages, and a respondent need for being able to self-identify.
+The workshops presented a consistent data need for a transgender population count, including individuals of all ages, and a respondent need for being able to self-identify.
 The workshops also provided insight into how we could ask a gender identity question on the 2021 Census.
 This has shaped the testing we have been, and will be, conducting to ascertain whether we can devise questions that meet needs while ensuring that we can collect the vital information on male or female accurately.

 Our research has focused on understanding three concepts: